 That such an allocation is CPE is easy to establish.
-Denote the allocation to the highrisk individual by A_H and that for the low-risk by A_L .
+Denote the allocation to the high-risk individual by A_H and that for the low-risk by A_L .
 We know that a CPE allocation for the high-risk individual must lie along the full insurance line.
-We also know that a CPE just breaking even and giving the high-risk individual the specified utility must lie along a line with slope q_H through A_H .
-But A_L cannot lie below the pooling line, for any allocation with A_L below the pooling line, given A_H would make a loss.
-The low-risk individual's utility is maximized at A_L lying along the pooling line - subject to the zeroprofit, self-selection, and presence of undisclosed secret insurance at q_H constraints.
+We also know that a CPE just breaking even and giving the high-risk individual the specified utilitymust have A{I} lying along the pooling line, and must have A_H lying along a line with slope q_H through A_L (A_L cannot lie below the pooling line, for any allocation with A_L below the pooling line, given A_H would make a loss).
+The low-risk individual's utility is maximized at A_L lying along the pooling line - subject to the zero-profit, self-selection, and presence of undisclosed secret insurance at q_H constraints.
 Thus, the proposed allocation is CPE.